- Who we are

 GL is globally well known for its cutting edge work on gender and the media, that has included seminal research studies; work with 100 Centres of Excellence for Gender in the Media, and seven COEs for Gender in Media Education.
 GL has also has spearheaded the campaign to integrate the targets of the Protocol into the work of 425 Centres of Excellence for Gender in Local Government.

-In its justice programme, GL has carried out baseline surveys on prevalence and perpetration of gender based violence (GBV) in six countries (Botswana, Mauritius, Zambia, Zimbabwe, Lesotho and South Africa) which revealed level of GBV caused by limited SRHR awareness levels and poor policy backup.
+GL has carried out baseline surveys on prevalence and perpetration of Gender Based Violence (GBV) in six countries (Botswana, Mauritius, Zambia, Zimbabwe, Lesotho and South Africa) which revealed that high incidence of GBV is caused by low SRHR awareness and limited SRHR policy provisions at national level.
 Through these indicators for measuring gender violence, GL has pioneered a tested methodology of measuring GBV.
-To influence change at a policy level, in the public sphere, GL began working with countries in the SADC region to extend the Sixteen Days to a 365 Day National Action Plan strategy to end gender violence.
-GL has been cascading these GBV action plans to the local level through the COEs to make the case that we can end violence, working community by community.
+To influence change at a policy level and in the public sphere, GL began to work with countries in the SADC region to extend the Sixteen Days to a 365 Day National Action Plan strategy to end gender violence.
+GL has cascaded these GBV action plans to the local level through the COEs to make the case that we can end violence by working community by community.

 As part of the related end violence, empower women, campaign, GL began pioneering work on entrepreneurship training with 1500 of survivors of gender violence supported by 100 COE’s in 2013.
 A review of the pilot project shows the potential for reversing the vicious cycle from poverty and disempowerment to agency and justice.